Last Updated April 30, 2021

 Sanctuary Rainforest Eco Resort and Spa

-This is one of the few programs that offers an investment option set at the $200,000 minimum required by the government.
-Most are well above that threshold.
+This is one of the few programs that offers an investment option set at the $200,000 minimum required by the government as most are well above that threshold.

 By purchasing one preferred share in the Sanctuary Rainforest Eco Resort and Spa you will earn Dominican citizenship along with annual dividends once the resort is operational.